eon01/OwnCloud_Vagrant_SaltStack/README.md

 > **Note:**

 > - OwnCloud can work with Sqlite, Mysql or Postgresql databases.
 In my case, I am working with Mysql.
-> - You should change the password of the user owncloud (Mysql).
-Find it in 'Vagrant' file.
+> - You should change the password, the user and tha database name (Mysql)...etc : Find them in 'Vagrant' file.
 > - I am using :
 >   - **OwnCloud Formula** https://github.com/saltstack-formulas/owncloud-formula
 >   - **Vagrant** https://github.com/mitchellh/vagrant